Camarillo White Horse Association

 FAQ...

 Welcome to the web site of the Camarillo White Horse Association.
-The Association is over 15 years old now and the purpose is to record and maintain the lineage of the historic breed of famous Camarillo White Horses.
-Founded by the white stallion, Sultan, purchased by Adolfo Camarillo in 1921, these horses can trace their ancestry back over 80 years.
+The Association is almost 20 years old now and the purpose is to record and maintain the lineage of the historic breed of famous Camarillo White Horses.
+Founded by the white stallion, Sultan, purchased by Adolfo Camarillo in 1921, these horses can trace their ancestry back close to 90 years now.

 The Association also has an informative booklet available for anyone interested in these horses.
 Please click here for more information.